 pannist.
 After three active years in the military he

-obtained a Bachelors of Arts degree in Sociology from the University of Massachusetts @ Amherst, where he concentrated on social equality in hope of providing greater opportunity for those who are less fortunate.
+obtained a Bachelors of Arts degree in Sociology from the University of Massachusetts @ Amherst, where he concentrated on social equity and inclusion in hope of providing greater opportunity for those who are under represented or excluded.
 Clayton then obtained a Masters Degree in Music Education from Boston's New England Conservatory of Music because he felt that all children should be provided with the chance to express themselves musically.
-Clayton is Massachusetts Music Teacher Certified K-12 and currently works in a therapeutic Middle/High School educating students with social and emotional challenges (15 years).
-As a young child he suffered hearing loss.
+Clayton is Massachusetts Music Teacher Certified K-12 and currently works in a therapeutic Middle/High School educating students with social and emotional challenges (17 years).
+As a young child Clayton suffered hearing loss.
 When he regained his hearing, music became his creative outlet.
 With music Clayton found his voice and many opportunities.
 Music has opened many doors, allowing him to view and speak of the world with broader awareness.